-The events and transactions disclosed in accordance with IAS 34.15B by A Layout (International) Group are for illustrative purposes only.
+The events and transactions disclosed in accordance with IAS 34.15B by A Layout are for illustrative purposes only.
 Entities need to determine which events and transactions are significant to them and therefore require disclosure in interim financial statements.

-A Layout (International) Group has provides the disclosures required by individual IFRSs that are relevant to its significant events and transaction:
+A Layout has provided the disclosures required by individual IFRSs that are relevant to its significant events and transaction: